tsprlng/useful-pgp-agent/tools/README.md

 $ opgpcard admin --card FFFE:12345678 url "https://keys.openpgp.org/vks/v1/by-fingerprint/0123456789ABCDEF0123456789ABCDEF01234567"
 ```

-##### Other URLs
+##### Other common options for certificate URLs

-You can use any URL that serves your public key, including a link to your certificate on:
+You can use any URL that serves your certificate ("public key"), including links to:

 - gitlab (`https://gitlab.com/<username>.gpg`) or github (`https://github.com/<username>.gpg`)
 - any other keyserver, such as https://keyserver.ubuntu.com/,